Next group:

 About Discovery Group

-Discovery Group is an occupational therapy group that uses meaningful activities to promote physical, emotional, and mental well-being in individuals .
-This approach aims to help individuals develop new skills, increase independence, and improve their quality of life.
+Discovery Group is a 6 week occupational therapy group that uses meaningful activities to promote physical, emotional, and mental well-being in individuals.
+This approach aims to help young people develop new skills, increase independence, and improve their quality of life.

 It is suitable for people with: